Wu931129/Non-Hermitian-Bosonization-Project-Presentation/README.md

 📂 Contents
 A Brief Review of Quantum Liouville Theory.pdf

-An overview of Quantum Liouville Theory, exploring its significance in 2D quantum gravity and non-rational conformal field theory.
+1. An overview of Quantum Liouville Theory
+Exploring its significance in 2D quantum gravity and non-rational conformal field theory.

-Bosonization in 1D and Sine Gordon Model.pdf
+2. Bosonization in 1D and Sine Gordon Model
 A study on bosonization techniques in one dimension and their application to the Sine-Gordon model, discussing the duality between massive Thirring model and Sine-Gordon theory.